Emurasoft/emurasoft.github.io/en/cmd/edit/markdown_paragraph.md

 ## Summary

-Toggles a code style.
+Sets the current line as a single paragraph.

 ## Description

-Toggles a code style.
+Sets the current line as a single paragraph.

 ## How to Run